 Benefit for the Brain

 Benefit for the Brain highlights the need for both medical and non-medical research and services for mental illness.
-The evening will begin at 6pm with a cocktail hour and silent auction, followed by a sit down dinner in which two awards will be presented: The Scientific Research Award recognizing research focused on substance use disorder and the Impact Award recognizing research outside medicine to promote recovery of persons with mental illness.
+The evening will begin at 6pm with a cocktail hour including: a silent auction, live music, and a caricaturist, followed by a sit down dinner in which two awards will be presented: The Scientific Research Award recognizing research focused on substance use disorder and the Impact Award recognizing research outside medicine to promote recovery of persons with mental illness.
 The evening will conclude with silent auction winners announced and closing remarks by a guest speaker.

 During the cocktail hour, we will be offering live entertainment by Jazz It Upright, Jazz trio www.jazzitupright.com and caricature drawings by